-歷史都市防災研究所 of Disaster Mitigation for Urban Cultural Heritage, Ritsumeikan University 2021.0902.
-2nd week: WS Disaster Imagination Game 0 5 -cho Area Map Townscape Imp Geisha business Important histo Open space Consider water and power outages: hydrants or water equipment connected to the city water pacturate Fire exting network; And firefighting systems or wel pumping system connected to the electrical grid.
-The water and electrical systems ay be damaged What is possible way? shting resource.
-100 with スクロールして詳細を表示 1:30:37 / 2:28:07 ✿ # and information network in the field of cultural heritage risk management and disaster mitigation.
-The UNESCO Chair Programme on Cultural Heritage and Risk Management -15th INTERNATIONAL TRAINING COURSE (ITC) on DISASTER RISK MANAGEMENT of CULTURAL HERITAGE 2021 was held for seven weeks from 23rd of August to 7th October 2021 with 13 participants and observers from Colombia, Croatia, Egypt, Japan, Kenya, Kosovo, Latvia, North Philippines, Macedonia, Portugal, Switzerland, United States of America, and Italy.
-They were selected through a competitive selection process which had 124 applicants from various regions of the This years' participants had world. diverse backgrounds, including cultural heritage managers, disaster risk management experts, decision-makers, and government officials involved in cultural heritage conservation and disaster management.
+The Institute of Disaster Mitigation for Urban Cultural Heritage at Ritsumeikan University and information network in the field of cultural heritage risk management and disaster mitigation.
+The UNESCO Chair Programme on Cultural Heritage and Risk Management INTERNATIONAL TRAINING COURSE (ITC) on DISASTER RISK MANAGEMENT of CULTURAL HERITAGE 2021 was held for seven weeks from 23rd of August to 7th October 2021 with 13 participants and observers from Colombia, Croatia, Japan, Kenya, Kosovo, Latvia, Philippines, Macedonia, Portugal, Switzerland, United States of America, and Italy.
+They were selected through a competitive selection process which had 124 applicants from various regions of the This years' participants had backgrounds, including cultural heritage managers, disaster risk management experts, decision-makers, and government officials involved in cultural heritage conservation and disaster management.